KarateJB/Seminar/CSharp Async/README.md

 # CPU Bound or I/O Bound

 The OS will handle the I/O Bound works, such as access the database.
-Async is suitable for CPU Bound works, such as resource-consuming works.
+Async is suitable for CPU Bound job which is more than 5 million seconds, such as resource-consuming works.
 Threads is a limited resource.

 # Concurrent computing vs Parallel computing